Why use a third-party media player?

-Why, you might well ask, would you need to seek out a media player when there is a perfectly serviceable one included with Windows?
-Well, sometimes 'perfectly serviceable' just doesn’t cut it, and you've probably found that the offering from Microsoft over the years have let you down in one way or another.
+There might be a perfectly serviceable media player included with Windows, but sometimes 'perfectly serviceable' just doesn’t cut it, and you've probably found that the offering from Microsoft over the years have let you down in one way or another.
 This could be down to an inability to play a particular file format, or the abandonment of one of your favorite features.

 These limitations explain why there's such a huge array of alternative media players available.
 Indeed, the choice is so vast, it can be hard to separate the wheat from the chaff.